Wreck Diving – Lust For Rust…

 PADI Open Water or equivalent: Malta offers wreck diving to all levels of divers, even first-level courses such as the Open Water certified to dive up to 18-m.

 HMS Maori: Located in the Capital City of Malta, Valletta, the HMS Maori is one of the few remaining shipwrecks from WWII.
 Situated below the city walls, the wreckage dates back to the forties.
 The Tribal-Class British Destroyer became wreckage when a parachute flare was dropped by the enemy.
-The shipwreck rests on a sloppy sandy bottom, at a maximum depth of 15-m.
+The shipwreck rests on a sloppy sandy bottom, at a maximum depth of 15 m.
 Set in shallow waters in the harbour, Her best days are far behind her.
 This wreck endured several storms that resulted in her deterioration throughout the years.
-Nevertheless, the area is still a nurturing grounds for a variety of fish mainly groupers and the occasional seahorse.
+Nevertheless, the area is still a nurturing ground for a variety of fish mainly groupers and the occasional seahorse.

 Wreck Diving Speciality certification.
 Can explore the guts of this shipwreck.
 The engine room, bridge and accommodation are at the stern of the vessel, the cargo section is divided into four centre tanks and four wing tanks on each side.
 The deck of the mighty Um el Faroud is home to various species of fish, amberjacks are ironically found looking for prey around the chimney of the tanker.